erikdubois/Arc-Theme-Colora/README.md

     7-install-original-arc-theme-again.sh

+**8. Openbox theme

+As from April 2017 I changed the naming from Arc-Dark-Sun to Arc-Sun-Dark.
+This improved the readability when you select your theme.

+I added also a new file : 8-openbox-themerc

+This file is now also required when you run the scripts.
+It is used for openbox distro's like ARCHLabs.
+You are not supposed to run number 8 but the scripts need it.

 # Select the new theme

-After the installation is complete you can activate the theme with your theme manager by selecting `Arc-Sun`, `Arc-Darker-Sun` or `Arc-Dark-Sun` as Window/GTK+ theme.
+After the installation is complete you can activate the theme with your theme manager by selecting `Arc-Sun`, `Arc-Sun-Darker` or `Arc-Sun-Dark` as Window/GTK+ theme.

 # Themes created with this script